 #1 Tell a good story

-Above all else, generic only write case studies about your best work.
+Above all else, only write case studies about your best work.
 Humans love good stories, therefore a genuinely interesting event will have a natural hook and motivate readers to finish.
 Mediocre case studies will dilute the impact of better ones.

 The Chillisauce team organise thousands of events a year, but their portfolio of case studies only includes the most-interesting stories for the various types of events that they organise: